-- The names of functions and of external variables are always entered at the file scope. - A function declared static, used, and never defined is treated as if its storage class were extern. - A file-scope array that has an unspecified storage class and remains incomplete at the end of the compilation will be treated as if its storage class is extern (in ANSI mode, the number of elements is changed to 1, and the storage class remains unspecified).

-• The empty declaration
+- The names of functions and of external variables are always entered at the file scope. - A function declared static, used, and never defined is treated as if its storage class were extern. - A file-scope array that has an unspecified storage class and remains incomplete at the end of the compilation will be treated as if its storage class is extern (in ANSI mode, the number of elements is changed to 1, and the storage class remains unspecified). - The empty declaration will not hide an outer-scope declaration of the same tag.

+'''

 struct x;

+'''